cocolabs/cocolib/README.md

 }

 dependencies {
     // Specify the version of Minecraft to use minecraft "net.minecraftforge:forge:${minecraftVersion}-${forgeVersion}"

-    // Improve my modding experience
+    // Define 'cocoLibVerion' property in gradle.properties
-    // Replace <version> with the fully qualified version number implementation 'com.github.yooksi:CocoLib:<version>' }
+    // with fully qualified version number you want to use
+    // i.e cocoLibVersion=1.15.2-0.1.1
+    implementation fg.deobf("com.github.yooksi:CocoLib:${cocoLibVerion}")
+}
 ```